-Submitting Spark jobs using Apache Livy
+Spark Job submit with Apache Livy

 Available in VPC

-• Ensure security through the use of security authentication communication.
+• Ensure security using security-authenticated communication.

 hadoop-chadoop-use-ex9_1-1